Stargazing for beginners: 5 essential tips

 1. Get yourself a stargazing tool

 It doesn’t mean that you have to rush for a telescope right away.
 The type of stargazing tool depends on what you’re looking for.
-If you want to observe deep-sky objects, a telescope is your must-have.
+If you want to observe deep-sky objects, a telescope is a must-have.
 Most of the planets are visible with the naked eye.
 If you want to notice more details and maybe even see the lunar surface, a pair of binoculars would be useful.

 But there are other tools beyond binoculars or telescopes.
 The most convenient one is a stargazing app — Star Walk 2.
 It’s cheaper than optics, combines both binoculars and telescope features, and stays with you as long as you have a smartphone in your pocket.
 The app will help to track down celestial objects, show what’s in the sky with the augmented reality feature, and more.